ProgramCOVID-19 Federal Assistance e311

 TopicsCommunity Engagement & Local Partnerships, Fund Planning & Allocation

 Funding SourceAmerican Rescue Plan Act, CARES Act, FEMA, HUD, Infrastructure Investments and Jobs Act

 How can cities balance spending federal funds on transformative internal projects against the desire to give funds directly to the community?

-Municipalities seeking to utilize CLFRF funding for internal projects should: (i) consider the long-term impact that the deployment of funds may have on the community; and (ii) align each project with the objectives of the larger municipal recovery plan and the goals and requirements of CLFRF.
+Municipalities seeking to utilize CSLFRF funding for internal projects should: (i) consider the long-term impact that the deployment of funds may have on the community; and (ii) align each project with the objectives of the larger municipal recovery plan and the goals and requirements of CSLFRF.

 Under the Final Rule’s revenue loss provision, CSLFRF may be spent on any traditional government service.
 This includes, “[g]eneral government administration, staff, and administrative facilities.”
 Likewise, the revenue loss provision allows for other traditional government services that benefit communities, including:

 - Road building and maintenance, and other infrastructure;